Bangsamoro Islamic Freedom Fighters: Battle of Marawi and aftermath

 It is possible that BIFF participated in the Battle of Marawi of 2017.
 The Philippine military stated in May 2017 that BIFF fighters were among the Jihadists in the city, while Secretary of National Defense Delfin Lorenzana claimed in June 2017 that about 40 fighters of the group took part in the fighting.
-According to other reports, the group had not only contributed fighters to the battle, but also provided "logistical support" to the ISIL forces besieged in Marawi.
+According to other reports, the group had not only contributed fighters to the battle, but also provided "logistical support" to the IS forces besieged in Marawi.
 Nevertheless, a BIFF spokesman stated in June 2017 that though his group "welcomed" the offensive by the Maute group and Abu Sayyaf, BIFF's operations at the time were unrelated to the Battle of Marawi.
 Furthermore, the leader of the Moro Islamic Liberation Front Murad Ebrahim claimed in July 2018 that BIFF had not participated in the battle.
+After the rebels in Marawi had been defeated, many foreign volunteers and ex-members of the Maute group joined BIFF.
+This temporarily boosted the rebel group's strength and allowed it to expand its operations, resulting in an increase of BIFF attacks and bombings.

-On 3 July three soldiers were injured and four militants after a gunfight in Datu Paglas, Maguindanao.
-Later on 29 July, nine BIFF members were killed after a gunfight which took place in Shariff Saydona Mustapha, Maguindanao.The militants killed were all followers of Abu Toraife, whose real name is Abdulmalik Esmael, General of one of three factions in the BIFF.
+On 3 July 2019, three soldiers were injured and four militants after a gunfight in Datu Paglas, Maguindanao del Sur.
+Later on 29 July, nine BIFF members were killed after a gunfight which took place in Shariff Saydona Mustapha.
+The militants killed were all followers of Abu Toraife, whose real name is Abdulmalik Esmael, General of one of three factions in the BIFF.
 Days after the authorities found militants training suicide bombers in Southern Philippines.

+By 2020, BIFF activities began to decline once again, as the group's factions came under pressure by security forces and could no longer replace their losses.
 In May 2021, several BIFF fighters of the Karialan faction were killed in clashes with Philippine security forces.
-Between 50 to 200 BIFF militants occupied the market in Datu Paglas on 8 May 2021.
+Between 50 and 200 BIFF militants occupied the market in Datu Paglas on 8 May 2021.
 The insurgents were led by Solaiman Tudon who was part of Ustadz Karialan's faction.
 The rebels were quickly expelled from Datu Paglas, and observers speculated that the Karialan faction had just wanted to demonstrate its continued combat capabilities through this operation.
+By 2022/23, BIFF had declined to just about 80–100 members, greatly hampering its operations.
+Furthermore, Abu Toraife was reportedly heavily wounded in one skirmish with security forces.
+Despite this, Abu Toraife was "floated by the Philippine military as a possible new leader" for a revived Abu Sayyaf, though researcher Jacob Zenn argued that the BIFF splinter leader had "yet to make any significant impact on the movement".

+On 22 April 2024, a shootout erupted between Filipino soldiers and BIFF militants in Datu Saudi Ampatuan in Maguindanao del Sur.
+Kagui Karialan, leader of a Karialan of the BIFF, his brother Saga, and ten other gunmen were killed.
+A dozen of high-powered firearms were recovered.
+In March, Abu Halil, the training officer of BIFF-Karialan Faction was also killed.